Financial Aid FAQs

 In general, CSN will receive your application 3-5 business days after submission.

-Our current academic year uses the 2020-2021 application, but we encourage you to complete next year’s 2021-2022 FAFSA as early as possible.
+Summer 2022 uses the 2021-2022 application, but we encourage you to complete next year’s 2022-2023 FAFSA as it covers Fall 2022- Summer 2023.
 The FAFSA opens every October 1st for the upcoming academic year.
 CSN’s academic years begin in Fall and end the following Summer.
 Students are also highly encouraged to apply for scholarships.
 Our Scholarship page is a great starting point for those looking for additional opportunities for financial aid.

 The following forms must be notarized and include a color copy of the student’s (and parent’s for PLUS loans applications) unexpired government-issued photo ID (both sides).
 Students can receive in-person notary services through financial institutions (banks & credit unions), the USPS, UPS, and Fedex. *Documents from an online notary are not acceptable.